PrefectHQ/terraform-provider-prefect/docs/resources/workspace_access.md

 page_title: "prefect_workspace_access Resource - prefect"
 subcategory: ""
 description: |-
-  The resource workspace_access represents a connection between an accessor (User or Service Account) with a Workspace Role.
+  The resource workspace_access represents a connection between an accessor (User, Service Account or Team) with a Workspace Role.
 This resource specifies an actor's access level to a specific Workspace in the Account.
   Use this resource in conjunction with the workspace_role resource or data source to manage access to Workspaces.
 ---

 # prefect_workspace_access (Resource)

-The resource `workspace_access` represents a connection between an accessor (User or Service Account) with a Workspace Role.
+The resource `workspace_access` represents a connection between an accessor (User, Service Account or Team) with a Workspace Role.
 This resource specifies an actor's access level to a specific Workspace in the Account.

 Use this resource in conjunction with the `workspace_role` resource or data source to manage access to Workspaces.